vedanshdwivedi/S7-Lab1-Language_Processors-Lab/README.md

 NOTE : Ensure that you have a file named 'test2.txt' before executing which consists a C program

 ## Program 5 : program5.c
-- generate a symbol table from an assembly language program stored in a file NOTE : Ensure that you have a file named 'ass1.txt' before executing which consists a C program
+- generate a symbol table from an assembly language program stored in a file using C program.
+NOTE : Ensure that you have a file named 'ass1.txt' before executing which consists a C program